Zhkslkn/blockchain-assignment2/README.md

 ### 📦 Firstly, we get Web3 Package, File Package.json

-### 🕸️ For this assignment, I use chainLink console with Sepolia TestNet, which was connected to MetaMask.
+### 🕸️ For this assignment, I use chainstack console with Ethereum TestNet, which was connected to MetaMask.

 <p align="center">
   <img src = "https://github.com/Zhkslkn/blockchain-assignment2/blob/main/assets/asset-1.png" height=300>